 School closings due to bad weather will follow the lead of Carroll County Public Schools.
 If they are closed, we will be closed; if they are late, we will be late.
 Please do not call the school for this information or wait for a reminder.
-If schools are two hours late, Junior Kindergarten and Kindergarten will begin at 10:30am and end at 1:00pm.
+If schools are two hours late, Junior Kindergarten and Kindergarten will not be held, but full-day K students may still come in at 10:15am.